Pradipta84/Brand-Mention18/README.md

 2. **OpenAI with Fallback** – Sentiment analysis uses OpenAI when available, falls back to keyword matching
 3. **Spike Detection** – Compares last hour to 23-hour average, triggers alerts at 3x threshold
 4. **Topic Extraction** – Keyword-based topic matching (can be enhanced with NLP)
-5. **Database-First** – All data flows through PostgreSQL for consistency
+5. **Hybrid Data System** – Tries PostgreSQL database first, automatically falls back to static JSON data if database is unavailable (works for demos and deployments without database)

 ### 📝 Notes

 - All dashboards use Next.js server components for direct database access (better performance)
+- **Hybrid Data System:** The app automatically uses PostgreSQL when available, and falls back to static JSON data (`data/mentions-data.json`) when the database is unavailable.
+This allows the app to work for demos and deployments without requiring a database connection.
 - API routes are available for external integrations or future client-side features
 - Sentiment analysis works without OpenAI API key (uses keyword matching)
 - Spike detection runs asynchronously after each ingestion
-- All challenges share a unified PostgreSQL database with Prisma ORM
+- All challenges share a unified PostgreSQL database with Prisma ORM (when database is available)
 - CSV export functionality available for mentions data
 - Auto-classification works across all challenges (sentiment, topics, tags, categories)